 Pulmonary & Critical Care Medicine Fellowship

-The goal of the Pulmonary & Critical Care Medicine Fellowship at Cedars-Sinai is to train physicians in academic and clinical pulmonary and critical care medicine.
-We offer a 36-month training program with ample opportunities for research and clinical experience, that is tailored to an individual's career goals.
-Trainees are exposed to a multi-campus program with a rich variety of patient populations and healthcare delivery systems.
+The Pulmonary and Critical Care Fellowship at Cedars-Sinai aims to offer a comprehensive training program in an inclusive environment, dedicated to the pursuit of excellence in patient care and research that is tailored to an individual's career goals.
+Trainees are exposed to a multi-campus program with a diverse patient population, a wide variety of clinical issues and differing healthcare delivery systems.
+The program is structured to achieve medical knowledge, procedural skills and communication skills necessary to function as effective consultants.
 Our fellows complete their training prepared to embark upon the careers of their choosing.

 Training & Curriculum

 Our comprehensive curriculum incorporates multimodal training through clinical rotations at multiple sites, didactic sessions, hands-on bootcamps, as well as scholarly pursuits.

 Learn about the Pulmonary and Critical Care Medicine Fellowship application process, and view application instructions and requirements.

 Our highly talented and accomplished faculty members have a passion for education and training future leaders in pulmonary and critical care medicine.

 We take pride in selecting a cohesive, diverse team of bright and promising fellows with wide areas of interest.

 Graduates from our program have moved on to successful careers throughout the Cedars-Sinai community and across well-established institutions all over the world.